-This is the grand finale to our South America trip and we can’t wait to share it with you all.
+This is the grand finale to our travels through Patagonia in South America trip and we can’t wait to share it with you all.
 The whole experience was just fantastic and honestly I can’t recommend it highly enough.

 This was our first real cruise, and I have to say I wasn’t really sure what to expect.
 We tend to travel independently or in small groups, so while the Via Australis only has a capacity of 135 passengers, it is a much larger group than we are used to for travel.

 Departure is from the cruise dock in Ushuaia in the afternoon.
 We dropped our luggage off and checked in at the Cruceros Australis office in town in the morning after checking out of our accommodation.
 When we board we receive a warm greeting, with the crew introducing themselves and we are shown to our cabin.
 There is a full schedule for the duration of the cruise in the cabin.
 That’s what we like to see – some organization!
 And our luggage is there so we are off to a good start.